InternLM/lmdeploy/docs/en/quantization.md

 Here we take the [Chinese-LLaMa-Alpaca 7B](https://github.com/ymcui/Chinese-LLaMA-Alpaca) instruction model as the benchmark target again.
 The benchmark process is as follows:

-1. Convert the model with `deploy.py` and run the docker service;
+1. Convert the model with `deploy.py` and run the docker service
-2. Test the fp16 version accuracy with `client.py` using the dataset;
+2. Test the fp16 version accuracy with `client.py` using the dataset
 3. Execute the quantization script to get the quantization parameters, and put them into the weights directory.
-Then modify the configuration file to make [kCacheKVInt8](../../src/turbomind/models/llama/llama_utils.h) option to be effective;
+Then modify the configuration file to make [kCacheKVInt8](../../src/turbomind/models/llama/llama_utils.h) option to be effective
-4. Execute the `client.py` again to get the int8 version precision.
+4. Execute the `client.py` again to get the int8 version precision

 The following table is the precision result obtained by the `kCacheKVInt8` method after quantizing 128 randomly selected data from the c4 dataset and testing it on the mmlu-social-science dataset, which has a total of 3065 multiple-choice questions: